andreeahanson/swatchr-fe/README.md

 This project is intended to solidify our RESTful API design skills and get us familiarized with the patterns associated with building a single app across multiple repositories.
 Connected to this repository is another repository, meant to build the back-end of this project.
 The back-end repository, with its dedicated README can be found here: https://github.com/rumizen/swatchr-be.git.

 ## [Production url](http://swatchr-app.herokuapp.com/)
+This will take up to a full minute to load because it is hosted for free on Heroku and must be woken up.
+Please bear with us.

 ## Installation